Monday 3 June 2024

 Seller's photo of cloth Santa

 No problem for the big man.
 (Yes, that's me - why are you laughing?)
-I carefully removed the stitching, applied a thin coating of PVC glue to the frayed ends, and then stitched Santa back together again, all the while being fully aware that I was finally completing the task I'd set for myself over 50 years earlier, but had left undone.
+I carefully removed the stitching, applied a thin coating of PVC glue to the frayed ends, and once dried, stitched Santa back together again (outside in so that the edges would be out of sight when reversed), all the while being fully aware that I was finally completing the task I'd set for myself over 50 years earlier, but had left undone.
 It felt almost like I'd simply dug out the pieces of my original Santa given to me by Raymond and picked up where I'd left off all those years before, making my feelings of accomplishment even greater than I'm probably entitled to.

 He still needs a bit of a clean, but it's good to see yet another once-familiar face from my childhood back in the fold, along with all the other replacement items I've managed to secure over the years.
 Honest, hard as it may be for you to believe (or appreciate), it's almost feels like they've never been away.
 And, take it from me, that's a good feeling.
 So here's to Raymond for being the source of happy memories of days gone by.
 Hope he's doing okay for himself over in the land of Oz, though I'd be surprised if he even remembers me - or Santa.